Matticusau/EzyReqParamHelperJS/README.md

 1. Navigate to your other project and run

-`npm link ezyreqparamhelperjs`
+`npm link EzyReqParamHelperJs`

-You can then use this package as you would any public package `var ezyReqParamHelperJS = require('ezyreqparamhelperjs');`
+You can then use this package as you would any public package `var EzyReqParamHelperJs = require('EzyReqParamHelperJs');`

 ## Reference